 With Will Smith backing the enterprise, Just Water was probably always destined for success.
 It has become immensely popular, built around a mostly plant-based container.
-As the website suggests, the company appears to acknowledge that water is in fact scarce and worth protecting.
-As such, Just Water claims to pay six times the going rate for water, to reinforce the inherent value and set a precedent for other brands.
+As the website suggests, the company acknowledges that water is in fact scarce and worth protecting.
+As such, Just Water claims to pay six times the going rate for water, to reinforce its inherent value and set a precedent for other brands.
 Much of the water comes from springs in Glen Falls, New York.